MyNameIsTrez/array-vs-malloc-profiling/README.md

 # Array vs malloc() profiling

-This repository has been created to support my blog post titled [Static arrays are the best vectors](https://mynameistrez.github.io/2024/04/09/static-arrays-are-the-best-vectors.html).
+This repository was created to support my blog post titled [Static arrays are the best vectors](https://mynameistrez.github.io/2024/04/09/static-arrays-are-the-best-vectors.html).

 `main.c` contains tests that show that growing static or global arrays is pretty much just as fast as growing a local or global `malloc()`ed array: